CSCfi/csc-user-guide/docs/cloud/rahti/networking.md

 A Route can also be configured to (1) provide a HTTP/302 redirection from port `80` to `443`.
 It is also possible to (2) serve the same content in both ports, or to (3) not serve anything at all in the un secure `80` port.

-An important limitation for Rahti is that **only the HTTP/80 and HTTPS/443 ports are exposed for incoming traffic**, and they only can serve **HTTPD protocol requests**.
+An important limitation for Rahti 2 is that **only the HTTP/80 and HTTPS/443 ports are exposed for incoming traffic**, and they only can serve **HTTPD protocol requests**.
 Internally to a namespace, any port and protocol is supported, this means we can connect an application to a database with no issues, but we will never be able to expose that database to outside traffic.
-This is due to the fact that the same incoming virtual IP is shared with all the incoming traffic in Rahti's HAProxy load balancers.
+This is due to the fact that the same incoming virtual IP is shared with all the incoming traffic in Rahti 2's HAProxy load balancers.
 [Name-based virtual hosts](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based) are used to redirect the traffic to the correct Route.
 Other protocols that are not HTTPD, do not have this feature and will need a dedicated IP/port pair to work.

-Rahti provides a range of pre-created domain names, `XXXX.2.rahtiapp.fi` where `XXXX` can be any combination of letters, numbers and dashes.
+Rahti 2 provides a range of pre-created domain names, `XXXX.2.rahtiapp.fi` where `XXXX` can be any combination of letters, numbers and dashes.
 These pre-created domain names also come with a valid TLS certificate.

 Every single pre-created domain name is configured to point to the HAProxy load balancers.